Our Mission

 About Us

-Huntington Children’s Museum, a 501c3 nonprofit organization, will take the children of the Tri-State to the peaks of mountains, to the darkest depth of the sea, to a remote clearing in a rainforest.
-They’ll travel from the outer reaches of space to the inner workings of a microchip, all without hours in the back seat asking “Are we there yet?”
+Huntington Children’s Museum, a 501c3 nonprofit organization, is located at 1700 Washington Ave Huntington, WV 25704.
 Aside from pure fun and curiosity, our exhibits will be designed to cultivate knowledge, all will be chosen in the hopes of promoting the STEAM (Science, Technology, Engineering, Art, and Math) thought process.
 It’s our hope to help ensure our next generation of problem solvers are ready to take on the challenges of the future, whatever they may be.

 In 2021, Huntington Children’s Museum established a reputable Board of Directors, developed a strong volunteer base, obtained its 501(c)3 status, hosted its first fundraiser, and launched the Founding 150 Campaign.
 The first 150 families, individuals, community groups, and businesses to donate a minimum of $1,000 will forever be acknowledged in the Museum.
 The Founding 150 Campaign goals were reached in December of 2022.
 Huntington Children’s Museum moved full steam ahead into 2022 by purchasing a building, offering programming to over 1,000 children, racking up more than 500 volunteer hours, and coordinating with local businesses and organizations to develop innovative fundraisers and events to engage our community while also making strives to achieve sustainability.